Loy Center Neighborhood Courtyard

 The Loy Center was given to Elon by Mr. Bill Loy in loving memory of his wife, Lib Apple Loy, a 1947 graduate of Elon.
-While a student at Elon College, Mrs. Loy become a member of Beta Omicron Beta sorority (now Elon’s Delta Zeta Chapter, founded at Elon in 1972).
 The Apple family gave Elon the land for the Loy Center courtyard at the formal dedication ceremony on November 1987.
 Since its inception in 1987, the university-owned Loy Neighborhood has tripled in size and now houses 19 chapter facilities.

 The Loy Neighborhood Spirit Rock has been a part of Elon University Greek Life since the dedication of the Loy Neighborhood in 1987.
 It symbolizes the pride, spirit, and unity of the chapters that make up the Greek Community.

-The rock is used by the community during sorority and fraternity recruitment, Greek Week, Homecoming, and other special activities such as philanthropy and service events to celebrate and show pride in the Greek Community.
+The rock is used by the community during sorority and fraternity recruitment, Homecoming, and other special activities such as philanthropy and service events to celebrate and show pride in the Greek Community.

 NPHC Memorial Garden